PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-07 18:51:14
+Last updated: 2024-04-07 18:51:47
-Random Quote: You know, I hear you say things like that, and I wonder if maybe I did have a few too many whiskey sours when you were in my belly. - Meemaw
+Random Quote: When you hit rock bottom, you still have a way to go until the abyss. - Tokyo